 Story Length: 6:47

-The war in Syria has been broadcast around the world on TV and in social media with self-filmed reports.
-This public radio story describes the experiences of a Syrian writer and activist living in the United States watching the war in her native country.
-She struggles to figure out what she should do to support those who are fighting for a “new Syria.”
-The story follows a her and daughter who are Syrian American as they travel to Turkey to help with the Syrian war refugees.
+The war in Syria has been broadcast around the world on TV and in social media.
+This audio story is told from the first person perspective of a mother who is watching the war on YouTube and struggling to figure out what she should do to support those who are fighting for a “new Syria.”
+The story follows this Syrian American woman and her daughter as they travel to Turkey to help the Syrian war refugees.

 This Public Radio Story describes the great importance of Syria’s ancient cultural heritage sites, for Christians, Jews, Muslims, and people of many other national and ethnic identities.
 Unfortunately, these sites are under attack as Syria’s civil war rages on.

 Just one day after President Obama urged citizens of the United States “to reject discrimination against Muslim-Americans,” Republican presidential candidate Donald Trump in 2015 suggested that all Muslims be blocked from entering the U.S. He later softened his position.
 But some say that Trump’s idea was no different than when Japanese-Americans were detained by the U.S. government in internment camps during World War II.
 Xenophobia, a fear or dislike of people from other countries, may be triggered by real events, such as crime or terrorist attacks, but is often shown to be irrational.
 Listen to hear how the power of fear and anger can lead to hate and discrimination.

 The Lexile Audio Measure is an indicator of the complexity of an audio passage.
 It is based on a scientifically developed scale with a maximum score of 2000L.How to Use Lexile Audio Measures

 Find stories at the right level of complexity for your students, so that they will be challenged without being frustrated.
 The measures are categorized into low, medium, or high in order to aid teachers in story selection when they do not know students’ Lexile listening levels.